spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/7-batch/2-sftp-to-jdbc.md

 <!--END_TIP-->

-The pipeline is built using the following pre-packaged Spring Cloud Stream applications:
+The pipeline is built by using the following pre-packaged Spring Cloud Stream applications:

-- [sftp-dataflow-source](https://github.com/spring-cloud-stream-app-starters/sftp/tree/master/spring-cloud-starter-stream-source-sftp-dataflow) an SFTP source configured to emit a Task Launch Request whenever it detects a new file in one or more polled SFTP directories.
+- [sftp-dataflow-source](https://github.com/spring-cloud-stream-app-starters/sftp/tree/master/spring-cloud-starter-stream-source-sftp-dataflow) is an SFTP source configured to emit a Task Launch Request whenever it detects a new file in one or more polled SFTP directories.
-- [dataflow-task-launcher-sink](https://github.com/spring-cloud-stream-app-starters/tasklauncher-dataflow/tree/master/spring-cloud-starter-stream-sink-task-launcher-dataflow) a sink that acts as a REST client to the Data Flow server to launch a Data Flow task.
+- [dataflow-task-launcher-sink](https://github.com/spring-cloud-stream-app-starters/tasklauncher-dataflow/tree/master/spring-cloud-starter-stream-sink-task-launcher-dataflow) is a sink that acts as a REST client to the Data Flow server to launch a Data Flow task.

 This pipeline runs on all supported Data Flow platforms.
 The SFTP source downloads each file from the SFTP server to a local directory before sending the task launch request.
 The request sets `localFilePath` as a command line argument for the task.
 When running on a cloud platform, we need to mount a shared directory available to the SFTP source container and the task container.
-For this example, we will set up an NFS mounted directory.
+For this example, we set up an NFS mounted directory.
-Configuring the environment and containers for NFS is platform specific and is described here for Cloud Foundry v2.3+ and minikube.
+Configuring the environment and containers for NFS is platform-specific and is described here for Cloud Foundry v2.3+ and minikube.

 ## Prerequisites

+This section covers the set up and configuration steps you need to do before starting the batch application.

 ### Data Flow Installation